Family planning: Demand for family planning

 214 million women of reproductive age in developing countries who do not want to become pregnant are not using a modern contraceptive method.
 This could be a result of a limited choice of methods, limited access to contraception, fear of side-effects, cultural or religious opposition, poor quality of available services, user or provider bias, or gender-based barriers.
-In Africa, 24.2% of women of reproductive age do not have access to modern contraction.
+In Africa, 24.2% of women of reproductive age do not have access to modern contraception.
 In Asia, Latin America, and the Caribbean, the unmet need is 10–11%.
-Meeting the unmet need for contraception could prevent 104,000 maternal deaths per year, a 29% reduction of women dying from postpartum hemorrhage or unsafe abortions.
+Meeting the unmet need for contraception could prevent 104,000 maternal deaths per year, a 29% reduction in the number of women dying from postpartum hemorrhage or unsafe abortions.

-According to the United Nations Department of Economic and Social Affairs: Population Division, 64% of the world uses contraceptives, and 12% of the world population's need for contraceptives is unmet.
-In the least developed countries, 22% of the population do not have access to contraceptives, and 40% use contraceptives.
-The unmet need for modern contraceptives is very high in sub-Saharan Africa, south Asia, and western Asia.
-Africa has the lowest rate of contraceptive use (33%) and highest rate of unmet need (22%).
-Northern America has the highest rate of contraceptive use (73%) and the lowest unmet need (7%).
-Latin America and the Caribbean follows closely behind with 73% contraceptive use and 11% unmet need.
-Europe and Asia are on par: Europe has a 69% contraceptive use rate and 10% unmet need, Asia has a 68% contraceptive use and 10% unmet need.
-Although unmet need is lower in Asia because of the large population in this region, the number of women with unmet need is 443 million, compared to 74 million in Europe Oceania has a 59% contraceptive use rate and 15% unmet need.
-When comparing the regions within these continents, Eastern Asia ranks the highest rate of contraceptive use (82%) and lowest unmet need (5%).
-Western Africa ranks the lowest rate of contraceptive use (17%).
-Middle Africa ranks the highest unmet need (26%).
-Unmet need is higher among poorer women; in Bolivia and Ethiopia unmet need is tripled and doubled among poor populations.
-However, in the Democratic Republic of Congo and Liberia the rates of unmet need are different by 1–2 percentage points.
+According to the United Nations Department of Economic and Social Affairs: Population Division, 64% of the world's population uses contraceptives, and 12% of the world population's need for contraceptives is unmet.
+In the least developed countries, 22% of the population does not have access to contraceptives, and 40% use contraceptives.
+The unmet need for modern contraceptives is very high in sub-Saharan Africa, South Asia, and Western Asia.
+Africa has the lowest rate of contraceptive use (33%) and the highest rate of unmet need (22%).
+North America has the highest rate of contraceptive use (73%) and the lowest unmet need (7%).
+Latin America and the Caribbean follow closely behind with 73% contraceptive use and 11% unmet need.
+Europe and Asia are on par: Europe has a 69% contraceptive use rate and 10% unmet need, and Asia has a 68% contraceptive use rate and 10% unmet need.
+Although the unmet need is lower in Asia because of the large population in this region, the number of women with unmet need is 443 million, compared to 74 million in Europe.
+Oceania has a 59% contraceptive use rate and 15% unmet need.
+When comparing the regions within these continents, Eastern Asia ranks the highest rate of contraceptive use (82%) and the lowest unmet need (5%).
+Western Africa has the lowest rate of contraceptive use (17%).
+Middle Africa ranks the highest in unmet need (26%).
+Unmet need is higher among poorer women; in Bolivia and Ethiopia, unmet need is tripled and doubled among poor populations.
+However, in the Democratic Republic of Congo and Liberia, the rates of unmet need are different by 1–2 percentage points.
 This suggests that as wealthier women begin to want smaller families, they will increasingly seek out family planning methods.